c0repwn3r/c0deblack/README.md

 - USBInterface (ml.coresdev.blackf8.blackf8_iusb)
 - CLBMode (ml.coresdev.blackf8.blackf8_clbexploit)

+### Where is the soruce code for those?
+Currently unavaliable, will be released once I figure out how to create symbolic links in Git.

 ## Requirements
-Any windows 10 version
+- Any windows 10 version
-NT Kernel version 10.0 or above
+- NT Kernel version 10.0 or above
-Secure boot **disabled** (unless you know how to sign EFI stuff) Antivirus should be disabled for installation of exploits, but can be re-enabled afterwards UEFI Boot scheme (for UEFIhack and kernel modifications)
+- Secure boot **disabled** (unless you know how to sign EFI stuff)
+- Antivirus should be disabled for installation of exploits, but can be re-enabled afterwards
+- UEFI Boot scheme (for UEFIhack and kernel modifications)